Effective Martingales with Restricted Wagers: Introduction

 Things are not very interesting unless restricted wagers are introduced.
-It turns out that the above three success criteria are equivalent when all real-valued martingales are allowed.
-Things become more involved when the increments (wagers) of the martingales are restricted to subsets of the reals.
-We consider three sets of wagers: $\fR$, $V=\{x\in\fR:\ |x|\geq 1\text{ or }x=0\}$, and $\fZ$.
+It turns out that the above three success criteria are equivalent when all rational-valued martingales\footnote{Some papers consider computable real-valued martingales.
+These have the same prediction power as computable rational-valued martingales by simple approximation.} are allowed.
+Matters become more involved when the wagers of martingales are restricted to subsets of the rationals.
+We consider three sets of wagers: $\fQ$, $V=\{x\in\fQ:\ |x|\geq 1\text{ or }x=0\}$, and $\fZ$.
 The wager sets together with the success criteria form nine \emph{predictability classes}.
-A complete characterization of the relations between these predictability classes is given (see Figure~\ref{fig summary}).
-These relations are robust to a wide interpretation of the term ``effective'' -- specifically, any countable class of functions closed under Turing reductions.\footnote{Our message is that the computational model does not matter very much.
-Finding minimal computational requirements is beyond the scope of the present paper.
-In fact, Turing reduction is not necessary.
-Polynomial time reduction is sufficient.}
+A complete characterization of the relations between these classes is given (see Figure~\ref{fig summary}).